awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

 You can set a CloudWatch alarm on any metric that Container Insights collects\.
 For more information, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)

+## Viewing the top contributors<a name="Container-Insights-view-metrics-topn"></a>

+For some of the views in Container Insights performance monitoring, you can also see the top contributors by memory or CPU, or the most recently active resources\.
+This is available when you select any of the following dasbhoards in the drop\-down box near the top of the page:
++ ECS Services
++ ECS Tasks
++ EKS Namespaces
++ EKS Services
++ EKS Pods

+When you are viewing one of these types of resources, the bottom of the page displays a table sorted initially by CPU usage\.
+You can change it to sort by memory usage or recent activity\.
+To see more about one of the rows in the table, you can select the checkbox next to that row and then choose **Actions** and choose one of the options in the **Actions** menu\.

 ## Using CloudWatch Logs Insights to View Container Insights Data<a name="Container-Insights-CloudWatch-Logs-Insights"></a>

 Container Insights collects metrics by using performance log events with using [embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
 The logs are stored in CloudWatch Logs\.
 CloudWatch generates several metrics automatically from the logs which you can view in the CloudWatch console\.
 You can also do a deeper analysis of the performance data that is collected by using CloudWatch Logs Insights queries\.